yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 side.

-The IdO MUST copy the identifier value with the delegated name from the NDC request into the related request to the ACME CA.
+The IdO MUST copy the identifier value with the delegated name from the NDC request into the related request to the ACME server.

-The IdO MUST copy the `auto-renewal` object from the NDC request into the related STAR request to the ACME CA.
+The IdO MUST copy the `auto-renewal` object from the NDC request into the related STAR request to the ACME server.

 When the validation of the identifiers has been successfully completed and the certificate has been issued by the CA, the IdO: